jeromepar/RadioCast/README.md

 ## Switching between features without rebooting

 The original projet  couldn't manage to switch beetween Wifi&Bluetooth without crashing due to lack of IRAM.
-Even though i properly desacllocated booth I2S/WIFI/BT on menu exit, the bluetooth still used an **UNSANE** amount of IRAM. and if you free it (with .end(true)), you can't start it again.
+Even though i properly desallocated booth I2S/WIFI/BT on menu exit, the bluetooth still used an **UNSANE** amount of IRAM. and if you free it (with .end(true)), you can't start it again.

-if found these options:
+I found these options:
 >-D BOARD_HAS_PSRAM
 >-mfix-esp32-psram-cache-issue
 >-D CONFIG_BT_ALLOCATION_FROM_SPIRAM_FIRST=1
 >-D CONFIG_SPIRAM_CACHE_WORKAROUND=1
 enabling the use of PSRAM (ram extension through SPI) but you need a special board/extension board

-I used the original solution temporarely (through define option *MY_ESP32_LACKS_SRAM*) and ordered an ESP32WROVER wich got a buildin 4Mo PSRAM
+I used the solution from the "original" project (through define option *MY_ESP32_LACKS_SRAM*) and ordered an ESP32WROVER wich got a buildin 4Mo PSRAM